21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 Considered one of the most remarkable buildings of Madeira, the 16th-century Jesuit College of Funchal is also worth a short visit.
 Part of the buildings now house the University of Funchal.

-The college has a wonderful interior with amazing sculptures and paintings and can be visited from Monday to Saturday.
-For just 1 EUR you can climb the tower and enjoy the views of Funchal.
+The college has a wonderful interior with amazing sculptures and paintings, and can be visited from Monday to Saturday.
+For a small fee, you can climb the tower for views over Funchal.

 Rumour has it that the student café has good coffee with delicious custard cakes (pastel de nata) at very low prices.